mlcommons/ck/docs/intro/introduction.md

 * an associated [SOTA scoreboard](https://cKnowledge.io/results) for collaborative benchmarking and optimization of related systems;

-**[CK solution for MLPerf](https://cKnowledge.io/c/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/)** demonstrates how to use our CK solutions with the cBrain client to automatically build, run and [crowd-benchmark](https://cKnowledge.io/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking/) object detection based on [SSD-Mobilenets, TensorFlow and COCO dataset](https://cKnowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies) from the latest [MLPerf inference benchmark](https://mlperf.org) across a wide range of platforms from Raspberry Pi, Android phones and IoT devices to HPC servers with GPUs.
+**[CK solution for MLPerf](https://cKnowledge.io/c/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/)** demonstrates how to use our CK solutions with cBench to automatically build, run and [crowd-benchmark](https://cKnowledge.io/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking/) object detection based on [SSD-Mobilenets, TensorFlow and COCO dataset](https://cKnowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies) from the latest [MLPerf inference benchmark](https://mlperf.org) across a wide range of platforms from Raspberry Pi, Android phones and IoT devices to HPC servers with GPUs.

-**Lowercase c (cKnowledge, cBrain, cTuning)** means "collective", "collaborative" or "crowd" based on our vision of collaborative and reproducible benchmarking and optimization of complex computational systems:
+**Lowercase c (cKnowledge, cBench, cTuning)** means "collective", "collaborative" or "crowd" based on our vision of collaborative and reproducible benchmarking and optimization of complex computational systems:
 [2009]( https://en.wikipedia.org/wiki/Collective_Tuning_Initiative ),
 [2017]( https://www.slideshare.net/GrigoriFursin/enabling-open-and-reproducible-computer-systems-research-the-good-the-bad-and-the-ugly ),